Conventional medicine has long insisted that cognition naturally decreases as you get older.

 I believe in your brain’s power to heal and protect itself when given the proper nutrients.
 I’ve seen it many times over the years in my own patients.
 Here’s what I suggest…

-Take these 3 nutrients to protect your brain
+Take these 3 nutrients to keep your brain ageless

 - First, increase choline: Damage to the brain’s acetylcholine-producing system is linked to a number of brain disorders, including Alzheimer’s.
 And you need choline to make acetylcholine.
 But 90% of Americans are choline deficient.
 The best way to get this essential macronutrient is from pastured eggs, grass-fed red meat, and liver.
 But I recommend supplementing.
 In one study, 95 people took 1,000 mg of CDP-choline or a placebo for three months.
 The patients with poor memory made incredible gains in their recall.7 At 2,000 mg daily, patients improved verbal memory.